Referendums in New Zealand: 1999 election

 At the 1999 election two referendums were put before voters.
 One was on whether the number of Members of Parliament should be reduced from 120 to 99.
 Electors overwhelmingly voted in favour of the proposal, with 81.47% voting for this proposal.
 However, there were no moves to amend the Electoral Act 1993 in line with this result until 2006 when a bill was introduced by New Zealand First MP Barbara Stewart to reduce the size of Parliament to 100.
 The bill passed its first reading, 61 votes to 60 and was referred to Select Committee.
 The Select Committee returned recommending the bill to not be passed, citing reasons including public misconception on the MMP voting system, population growth, and international comparability.
 The bill was subsequently voted down 112 to 9 at its second reading.

 The other referendum held in 1999 asked "Should there be a reform of our Justice system placing greater emphasis on the needs of victims, providing restitution and compensation for them and imposing minimum sentences and hard labour for all serious violent offences?".
 This measure passed by 91.78%.
 There was some debate over the phrasing of the referendum, as the question actually contains five separate questions; voters could agree with some, but not with others.

 Parental corporal punishment

 Following the submission of a petition on 22 August 2008, the Clerk of the House verified to Parliament that the threshold for a CIR had been reached.
 Supporters were hoping for the referendum to be held alongside the 8 November general election, but it was decided by Parliament to hold the referendum by postal ballot between 31 July and 21 August 2009.

 The question asked was "Should a smack as part of good parental correction be a criminal offence in New Zealand?"

 Voter turnout was 56.1 percent.
-While 87.4 percent of votes answered 'no', the question drew widespread criticism from the public, parliament, and even the Prime Minister John Key for being a loaded question and for the use of the value-judgement 'good'.
+While 87.4 percent of votes answered 'no', the question drew widespread criticism from the public, parliament, and even then-Prime Minister John Key for being a loaded question and for the use of the value-judgement 'good'.